Joe Grand's Hands-on Hardware Hacking 2-Day Hands-on Hardware Hacking Training

-This comprehensive introductory class covers the hardware hacking process, including product teardown, component identification, circuit board reverse engineering, soldering and desoldering, signal monitoring and analysis, and memory extraction.
+This comprehensive class covers the hardware hacking process, including product teardown, component identification, circuit board reverse engineering, soldering and desoldering, signal monitoring and analysis, and memory extraction.
 It concludes with a final challenge where you’ll attempt to defeat the security mechanism of a custom electronic device.

 Through the combination of lecture and hands-on exercises, you’ll gain the skills, resources, and confidence needed to explore, manipulate, and exploit electronic systems.
 No prior hardware experience is required.

 - Product Teardown

 - Component identification